Osteoderm development: Lizards

 Lizards have wide spread forms of osteoderms, especially on the skull roof which fuses with the present dermal bone.
 These cranial osteoderms are comparable to the ones on the body.
 Typically lizards have 2 longitudinal rows that include large medial and smaller lateral plates.
 These plates extend down the neck, trunk and tail.
-Over time, horizontal rows develop under the body that include small lateral plates the can connect the ventral and dorsal osteoderms.
+Over time, horizontal rows develop under the body that include small lateral plates that can connect the ventral and dorsal osteoderms.
 This connection encloses the body with the exception of the limbs and cloaca.
 Osteoderms used to be very thick in the primitive lizards, but over time the ossicles have become smaller and osteoderms are not compounded in the more modern forms.
 The structure of lizard osteoderms is relatively simple.
 They have a deep layer of lamellar bone, and a more apparent layer of woven fibered bone.
 Over time these osteoderms become even more simplified.
 Some lizards have different additional elements of the osteoderm that are accessories to the normal cranial elements.
 These elements include supraorbitals that project back and out, others include frills and horns.
 Inner remodeling doesn't occur in the osteoderms of lizards, making it difficult to estimate their age and predict the development of the osteoderm.